dakujem/toru/readme.md

 📖 [Generator syntax](https://www.php.net/manual/en/language.generators.syntax.php)

-### Generators and caveats with keys when casting to array
+### Generators and dangers of casting them to arrays

 There are two challenges native to generators when casting to arrays:
-1. overlapping keys (indexes)
+1. overlapping array keys (indexes)
-2. key types
+2. key types unsupported by arrays

 **Overlapping keys** cause values to be overwritten when using `iterator_to_array`.
 And since generators may yield **keys of any type**, using them as array keys may result in `TypeError` exception.